BinkoBanko/BinkoBot/README.md

 - `REPLIT` – set to `1` when running on Replit so the keep-alive web server starts.
 - `LEGACY_MODE` – set to `1` to enable some legacy prefix commands such as `!ping`.

-You can export these variables in your shell or place them in an `.env` file and load them using `python-dotenv` if preferred.
+You can export these variables in your shell or simply place them in an `.env` file.
+`main.py` automatically loads this file using `python-dotenv` on startup.

 ## Running the Bot